-Patients often begin to see results from their treatments by noticing better control of their symptoms or the disease progression has slowed.
-During this time, your doctor will closely monitor and track to see if there are improvements in relieving the symptoms associated with your primary diagnosis.
+Patients often begin to see results from their treatments by noticing better control of their symptoms or slowing disease progression.
+During this time, your doctor will closely monitor and track you to see if there are improvements in the symptoms associated with your primary diagnosis.

-The passive transfer of antibodies with immunoglobulin administration may interfere with the response to live virus vaccines such as:
+The passive transfer of antibodies with immunoglobulin administration may diminish the effects of live virus vaccines such as:

-It’s important to give your doctor notice when using other prescriptions.
+It is vital to inform your doctor when using other prescriptions with Hizentra.

-- Make sure you keep the medication outside the vicinity of children and pets.
+- Keep the medication away from children and pets.

-- Make sure you do not use it after its expiration date indicated on the pack.
+- Do not use it after its expiration date.

-- Do not store the medication above 77 degrees Fahrenheit.
+- Do not store it above 77 degrees Fahrenheit.

-- Protect from light and heat.
-Make sure to store the medicine in the original carton.
+- Protect the medication from light and heat.
+Store it in the original carton.